AG500/Metaheuristic-project/README.md

 Unimodal Functions:

 For unimodal function, diversity seems less important than intensification, here there is no risk for the algorithm to fall into a local optimum.
 So, the algorithm should focus in intensification.
-After several try with GA, SA, GDE, EA and PSO i decided to focus on PSO wich seems more efficient.
+After several try with GA, SA, GDE, EA and PSO on the sphere function and the schwefel's function, i decided to focus on PSO wich seems more efficient for continuous functions.
+In my benchmarks, SA tend to go fast at the beginning of the run but doesn't reach the optimum and GA has about the same behavior but is more efficient.
+I think the mutation algorithm used in JMetalPy for these two algorithms explain that.
+It is called "PolynomialMutation" and it lacks precision when the algorithm goes close to the optimum.

 For D=500, because the computations are more computer intensive and take a long time i often try to reduce the size of the particle swarm as much as possible for quicker convergence.
 The stopping criteria is the number of iterations.
 I chose the iteration number depending of the time it took for D=50.
 I accept the solution if the error with the global optimum is under 10e^-4.

-Goof to know with PSO : When C2 > C1, intensification is quick while when C2 < C1, intensification of the swarm is slow.
+Good to know with PSO : when C2 > C1, intensification is quick while when C2 < C1, intensification of the swarm is slow.
 A high W allow a good diversification but slow the convergence to an optimum (local or global).
 A big swarm is more computer itensive per iteration.

 F1 Shifted Sphere function:
 This is a simple function with no local optimum.
 Here i chose the parameters for a quick convergence.
-So a very low C1 and a high C2 with a very small swarm.
-I applied the same parameters for D=50 and D=500
+That's why i only have 3 particles for both D=50 and D=500, and w=0.

 D = 50
 Parameters: Swarm Size = 3, C1 = 0.1, C2 = 1.5, w=0.
 Iterations = 100 000.